-Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia south to Oregon.
+Distribution: Occurring on both sides of the Cascades crest in Washington; British Columbia to Oregon.

 Habitat: Forest openings and mountain meadows, moderate to high elevations.

 Conservation Status: Not of concern

 Scapose perennial from an obliquely ovoid bulb, the outer coats whitish or grayish, without a network pattern.